realmorg/realm/apps/web/src/pages/docs/learn/css.md

 description: Learn how to style your custom elements dynamically with custom selector.
 ---

-One of the most fun feature of Realm is the ability to style your custom elements and access attributes, states, and global states as CSS variables.
-This feature adds a layer of flexibility and convenience to your styling process.
-By treating these dynamic values as CSS variables, you can easily incorporate them into your stylesheets and create dynamic, responsive designs.
+One of the most exciting features of Realm is its ability to style custom elements and access attributes, states, and global states as CSS variables.
+This feature brings a new level of flexibility and convenience to your styling process.
+By treating these dynamic values as CSS variables, you can seamlessly integrate them into your stylesheets, allowing you to create dynamic and responsive designs effortlessly.

-Additionally, Realm allows you to utilize custom CSS selectors to implement logic within your stylesheets.
-This empowers you to apply specific styles based on the element's attributes, states, or global states.
-By leveraging custom CSS selectors, you can achieve more advanced and nuanced styling behaviors, making your custom elements even more versatile and adaptable.
+Furthermore, Realm empowers you to use custom CSS selectors to introduce logic within your stylesheets.
+This capability enables you to apply specific styles based on the element's attributes, states, or global states.
+By harnessing custom CSS selectors, you can achieve advanced and nuanced styling behaviors, elevating the versatility and adaptability of your custom elements to a whole new level.

 ```html
 <custom-element name="color-box">